Getting Into Windows XP Recovery Console

 If this doesn’t work, try the USB Flash option using the above method.

-Ok Roscoe, I’m on option 2 and did #6 “ready to enter commands”…would those be the commands in step 2 from http://www.proposedsolution.com/solutions/ntldr-is-missing-press-ctrl-alt-del-to-restart-2/ or is there something different?
+Ok Roscoe, I’m on option 2 and did #6 “ready to enter commands”…would those be the commands in step 2 from https://www.proposedsolution.com/solutions/ntldr-is-missing-press-ctrl-alt-del-to-restart-2/ or is there something different?
 I’m stuck.
 Thanks in advance.

 Harley Davidson suzuki motorcycle jacket are available on cheap prices